 Should I teach grammar to my elementary aged child with dyslexia?

 This is a highly personal decision.
-I have taught it and delayed teaching it over the course of our homeschool journey.
+I have both taught it and delayed teaching it over the course of our homeschool journey.
 Many parents of dyslexics find that grammar concepts just don’t stick.
-You have to weigh for yourself whether teaching grammar is important enough to warrant the extra time commitment it will take to teach against the benefits.
+You have to weigh for yourself whether teaching grammar is important enough to warrant the extra time commitment it will take to teach.

 Best Grammar Curriculum for the Elementary Years